 The Baddour Center offers career opportunities with one goal – to fulfill our faith-based mission through serving the residents to the best of our ability.
 Some of these opportunities involve working directly with residents.
-For example, this might include teaching or assisting with independent living skills, working in a vocational setting, or supervising persons during recreational activities.
+For example, Direct Support Professionals teach and/or assist with independent living skills in one of our group homes for intellectually disabled residents.
+Other employees work to create a productive vocational setting or engaging recreational activities for adults with special needs that we serve.
 Other opportunities involve more supportive roles that help sustain day-to-day operations.
 Regardless, employees are considered members of The Baddour Center family and interact with residents daily.

 If you're ready to take part in helping adults with intellectual disabilities reach their goals and dreams, there's no better place to work than The Baddour Center.